cloudblue/django-rql/README.md

         # RQL_NULL is the default value if NULL lookup is supported by field
         'filter': 'title',
         'null_values': {RQL_NULL, 'NULL_ID'},
+        'ordering': False,
     }, {
+        # `ordering` can be set to True, if filter must support ordering (sorting)
+        # `ordering` must can't be applied to non-db fields
         'filter': 'status',
+        'ordering': True,
     }, {
+        # `search` must be set to True for filter to be used in searching
+        # `search` must be applied only to text fields, which have ilike lookup
         'filter': 'author__email',
+        'search': True,
     }, {
         # `source` must be set when filter name doesn't match ORM path
         'filter': 'name',